-An assessment form will be part of the preparatory material, allowing access to information with respect to the participants' skills prior to the event.
+When appropriate, an assessment form will be part of the preparatory material, allowing access to information with respect to the participants' skills prior to the event.

 The programmers associated with each ESDW will help create and organise the material for the online modules, and upload it on the training platform for the event, under the supervision of the Software Manager.